Dr Tim Burnett - Module Leader

-- Utilise meta-cognitive skills developed through problem-based learning such as planning how to approach a learning task, identifying the appropriate strategies to solve a problem, monitoring their own comprehension, self-assessing and self-correcting, and becoming aware of their own learning, strengths, and weaknesses
+- Utilise meta-cognitive skills developed through Problem-Based Learning such as planning how to approach a learning task, identifying the appropriate strategies to solve a problem, monitoring your own comprehension, self-assessing and self-correcting, and becoming aware of your own learning, strengths, and weaknesses;

-- Interpret and critically respond to sustainability-related issues through subject-specific knowledge relating to measures used to assess sustainability (and their limitations), the role of businesses and the relationship between economic growth and sustainability, the debates around population growth, and the tension between urban and rural development
+- Interpret and critically respond to sustainability-related issues through subject-specific knowledge relating to measures used to assess sustainability (and their limitations), the role of businesses and the relationship between economic growth and sustainability, the debates around population growth, and the tension between urban and rural development; and

-- Articulate their own individual framework for narrating and explaining sustainability
+- Articulate your own individual framework for narrating and explaining sustainability.

 The module’s structure is based on 5 problems around the broad issue of Sustainability.
 These are followed by a study of the current critical and theoretical approaches to addressing the broad issue.